Bio coming soon

-Hi everyone, I’m the latest edition to the cigar review staff at The Stogie Review.
-I’m an Oregonian that’s been transplanted into the rich cigar culture of Atlanta, GA.
-I’ve been smoking cigars since a buddy and I used to drive out to the Oregon coast in the middle of the night during college.
+I’m one of the founding members of The Stogie Review.
+I’m a west coast guy that’s been transplanted into the rich cigar culture of Atlanta, GA.
+I’ve been smoking cigars since a buddy and I used to drive out to the coast in the middle of the night during college.
 (Back in 1997, give or take a year).
-I started reviewing cigars on my own blog (Brian’s Random Thoughts) in early 2007 and it quickly became an obsession.
-After getting some compromising pictures of the Stogie Review founders, I was welcomed aboard as a permanent reviewer here.
+I started reviewing cigars on my own blog over a decade ago, and it quickly became an obsession.
+After getting some compromising pictures of Walt and Jerry, I was welcomed aboard as a permanent reviewer here.

 “I’ve got a great cigar collection – it’s actually not a collection, because that would imply I wasn’t going to smoke every last one of ’em. “ – Ron White

 I’ve been smoking cigars since 1997 when I was at college at Mississippi State University.
 My first cigar was an Ashton VSG that I bought at Crescent City Cigars in New Orleans, LA from my good friend, Armando Ortiz.
 I’ve been smoking ever since.
 I am also a contributor for CigarWeekly.com as well as a reviewer for NiceTightAsh.com for the past 4 years before joining StogieReview.com.
 I’m also into hunting, fishing, firearms, cooking, wine, beer, whiskey, history and cutlery.
 As for my cigar profile, body of the cigar doesn’t mean anything to me.
 Flavor is king.
 I do like a well balanced cigar with a long finish and my favorite flavors in a cigar would be cocoa, coffee and cream.